surrealdb/benchmarking/README.md

 ## [go-ycsb](https://github.com/surrealdb/go-ycsb/tree/surrealdb)

 The Yahoo!
 Cloud Serving Benchmark (YCSB) is an open-source specification and program suite for evaluating retrieval and maintenance capabilities of computer programs.
 It is often used to compare the relative performance of NoSQL database management systems.
-This Golang port of the original benchmarking suite allows benchmarking comparison using the Golang programing language.
+This Golang port of the original benchmarking suite allows benchmarking comparison using the Golang programing language, and is sponsored by Pingcap.

 <details>